mgb45/BQNeRF/README.md

 ### What happens if we replace the rendering function of a NeRF with Bayesian quadrature?

-Let's assume transparency along the ray can be modelled using a Matern Kernel, and using this to compute the expected colour along each ray from samples drawn along these, along with it's uncertainty.
+This repo explores what happens if we assume transparency along the ray can be modelled using a Matern Kernel, and using this to compute the expected colour along each ray from samples drawn along these, along with it's uncertainty.
 This enables the use of a Gaussian log likelihood rendering loss, which accounts for sampling that may not necessarily be informative.
 This repository implements a very basic coarse NeRF, and is based heavily on this excellent [NeRF from nothing tutorial](https://towardsdatascience.com/its-nerf-from-nothing-build-a-vanilla-nerf-with-pytorch-7846e4c45666).
+Let's start with some background.

 ### Bayesian quadrature

 Bayesian quadrature typically uses a Gaussian process (GP) to apprximate the underlying integrand $f(x)$ using a set of samples $\[x_i, f(x_i)\]$, and then computes the integral by integrating the GP.
-Let's assume we model the integrand using a Gaussian process with mean function $m(x)$ and covariance function $k(x,x')$.
-The posterior distribution on $f$ is a Gaussian process with mean and covariance:
+Let's assume we model the integrand using a GP with mean function $m(x)$ and covariance function $k(x,x')$.
+The posterior distribution on $f$ is also a GP with mean and covariance:

 $$ \mu(x) = m(x) + k(x,X)k(X,X)^{-1}f(X) $$